How to Make Homemade Baby Food: A Beginner's Guide

 The ability to choose the types of foods you puree and mix is a wonderful way to tap into your creative side and really give your baby the very best.
 At first, you will want to keep things simple with one-ingredient foods so that possible allergens may be ruled out quickly.

-Vegetables (peas, carrots, beans, squash, corn) are a great place to start so that baby can become accustomed to eating less sweet foods.
+Vegetables (peas, carrots, beans, squash, corn) are a great place to start so that babies can become accustomed to eating less sweet foods.
 After a few weeks, simple fruits (bananas, apples, peaches, pears) can be introduced.

 Once your baby has grown older, has become familiar with simple one-ingredient foods, and potential allergens have been ruled out, you will be able to experiment with more diverse ingredients and whip up concoctions including multiple kinds of fruits, vegetables, and even spices.
 If you choose to include meats in your baby foods, it is generally wise to wait to introduce these until about 7-8 months of age.